Ys95/PixelViking_Scripts/README.md

 # About

 2D Pixelart platformer made in Unity.
 Makes use of URP (post processing, 2D lights), Cinemachine and A* pathfinding project.
 All sprites and UI elements were drawn in [Aseprite](https://www.aseprite.org).
 Sound effect were done using [Chiptone](https://sfbgames.itch.io/chiptone).
-Input was handled by the new unity input system.

 # Links

 [Itch.io (Playable in browser)](https://ys95.itch.io/pixelviking)